 Rock excavated from the trench may be used to backfill the trench only to the top of the existing bedrock profile and only if it will not damage the pipe.
 In agricultural lands, rock will not be returned to the trench any higher than 24 inches below the top of the "B" horizon sub-soil surface.
 Tennessee will remove excess rock from at least the top 12 inches of soil in all residential areas.
-In general, in residential areas, stone and rock material 4 inches in diameter and larger in size will be removed and disposed.
+Excess rock will be removed from agricultural areas in accordance with Section 5.6.
+In general, stone and rock material 4 inches in diameter and larger in size will be removed and disposed of in residential areas.
 The size, density, and distribution of rock on the construction work area will be similar to adjacent areas not disturbed by construction, or as approved in writing by the land-owner.
+Rock that is not returned to the trench will be considered construction debris, unless approved for use as cover/surface stabilization or for some other use on the construction work areas by the land-owner.

 Tennessee will grade the construction ROW to restore pre-construction contours and leave the soil in the proper condition for planting.
-Segregated topsoil will be spread across the ROW where it was segregated from evenly and to the same approximate layer depths documented during pre-construction surveys by the EI.
+Segregated topsoil will be spread across the ROW where it was segregated from evenly and to the same approximate layer depths documented during pre-construction surveys by the

+EI.
 Where trench compaction has not been done, the ROW will be graded to pre-construction contours, as practicable, with a small crown of soil left over the trench to compensate for settling, but will not interfere with natural drainage.
 Openings will be left in the trench-line crown to allow for lateral surface drainage, as approved by the EI.